 During the course, you will explore potential applications both within the nature conservation sector, and in other sectors (such as agriculture or health) which may have impacts on nature.

-The course includes regular prompts to pause and reflect, and contains four immersive exercises exploring the risks and benefits of possible synthetic biology applications in different situations—from protecting endangered species to restoring ecosystems.
-You can use these as an individual exercise to reflect on the perspectives of the different stakeholders involved, or review them with your peers as a role-playing exercise.
+The course includes regular prompts to pause and reflect, and contains four immersive exercises exploring the risks and benefits of possible synthetic biology applications in different situations—from protecting endangered species to disease control.
+You can use these as individual exercises to reflect on the perspectives of the different stakeholders involved, or review them with your peers as a role-playing exercise.

 Course details